The Punisher (TV series): Release

 The Punisher was released on the streaming service Netflix, worldwide.
 The episodes for each season were released simultaneously, as opposed to a serialized format, to encourage binge-watching, a format which has been successful for other Netflix series.
 Despite being branded as a "Netflix Original", The Punisher was licensed to Netflix from Disney.

 The Punisher was removed from Netflix on March 1, 2022, along with the other Marvel Netflix series, due to Netflix's license for the series ending and Disney regaining the rights.
 Disney opted not to have Netflix pay a large licensing fee to retain the distribution rights for the series, and instead announced that all the series would be made available on Disney+ on March 16 in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand, and in Disney+'s other markets by the end of 2022.
 In the United States, revised parental controls were introduced to the service to allow the more mature content of the series to be added, similarly to the controls that already exist for other regions that have the Star content hub.

 Reception

+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Punisher experienced a significant rise in demand for a Netflix series, surging from No. 8 to No. 1 with a nearly 56% increase in average daily Demand Expressions, driven by the full-week availability of its second season.
+The show maintained the No. 1 position one week later, despite a 15.8% drop in average daily Demand Expressions.
+Marketing analytics firm Jumpshot, which tracks five billion actions a day across 100 million devices to deliver insights into online consumer behavior, reported that The Punisher generated 24,569,232 views in Q1 2019, although it saw a 40% drop in viewership during its first weekend compared to season one.
+In January 2024, The Punisher saw a notable increase in viewership on Disney+ after the release of Echo on the platform.